politeauthority/carpetbag/README.md

 ```

 ## Tor Usage
 For best results, use Privoxy to connect to tor, using a docker container is a really easy way to accomplish this.
-Use project x to launch a docker container running tor with privoxy support already enabled.
+I'm using zeta0/alpine-tor to launch a docker container running tor with privoxy support already enabled.

 - Tor via Docker
     ```bash
     docker run \